 The most important step (and really the only step) in creating great lemonade is making a simple syrup.
 Also referred to as “sugar syrup,” simple syrup is a liquified form of sugar commonly used to sweeten cocktails, iced tea, iced coffee, lemonade, and other cold drinks.
 Because it is a liquid sweetener, it’s much easier to blend into cold beverages than regular sugar.
 If you simply stirred sugar into cold water and lemon juice, the sugar would sink to the bottom.
 You would end up with the top half of your drink being pucker-producing tart and the bottom being over-the-top sweet.

 How do you make a simple syrup?

-Gently heat 1 cup of water with 1 1/2 cups of sugar, over medium low heat, until the sugar is completely dissolved.
+Gently heat 1 cup of water with 1 1/2 cups of sugar over medium-low heat until the sugar is completely dissolved.
 Stir the simple syrup occasionally to help with the dissolving.
 This should only take a couple of minutes.
 You don’t want the syrup to boil.
-If you do, it will end up evaporating too much water and you run the risk of burning the sugar.
-When the sugar is completely dissolved, remove it from the heat and allow to cool for 10 minutes.
+If you do, it will end up evaporating too much water, and you run the risk of burning the sugar.
+When the sugar is completely dissolved, remove it from the heat and cool for 10 minutes.